hacker-crypto888/texts-words-write/README.md

 - [x] DOCX
 - [ ] HTML

-# My UI (User Interface)

-The user is able:

-- [x] to work with texts in English
-- [x] to load a file in a dropzone to play the words
-- [x] to play the mp3 audio files from an online file database
-- [x] to play the words continuously on the click of a button
-- [x] to display a spinner during the loading of the audio files
-- [x] to handle empty date input in the date input field
-- [x] to sort the items by date from a json file
-- [x] not to load any text when textarea is empty
-- [x] not to load any text when dropzone is empty
-- [x] to load a text in a text area
-- [x] to play the words one by one
-- [x] check the writing of the words one by one
-- [x] not to reinitialize the lists after edits
-- [x] to play the loaded words after editing the word entries
-- [x] to add a single new word
-- [ ] to manage user sessions
-- [ ] to work with texts in French

 Extra features:
 - [ ] to display each audio in a carousel and remove slide of carousel once word is written correctly